LucasLateb/editoreasy-showcase/README.md

 - **Thumbnail Selection**: Choose from various thumbnails for the showreel
 - **Video Gallery**: Organized gallery of the editor's video projects
 - **Category Organization**: Videos can be organized by editing style or category
+- **Portfolio Sharing**: Visitors can copy and share the portfolio link with others
 - **Responsive Design**: Portfolio looks great on all device sizes

 ### Video Management